dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

     - what is the object of dread, precisely (how did Kierkegaard talk about this) and isn't it possible to experience dread without an object?

+- collective dread on group dynamics. an object of dread is usually out of sight and rarely at hand, leaving those under its influence eager to grasp at a proxy suitable as placebo which they hope will dell their helplessness, the realization of which is now self-conscious.
+- once an object imposes strong dread (on a being/mind), even if the aaparent cause/source of the dread is relieved, a (deep impression) remains behind.
+  - *since* the experience of dread arises from the realization of being powerless over an object (or complex of objects) whose mechanics only gradually become conscious
+    - then, the impression leaves a hole that can be filled with objects of thought which are sufficiently similar in form.
+Because the objects/circumstances producing dread are not well understood (both as this plays out and upon recollection), this hole itself looms as an object of dread whose spectre can never be known certainly to be vanquished.
+    - the magnitude of dread experienced by various objects/circumstances contributes to a cumulative residual impression of that the archetype of dread brands into its subjects through life. those who have never experienced the more sunken depths of dread/despair cannot anticipate/predict the effects these forces exert on beings under their influence. the magnitudes of dread & despair themselves, considered separately from the specifics of the subject's circumstances, alter the psyche's rate & directions of evolution in ways that are difficult to foresee by those who have never experienced the further depths of the abyss. like the concentric rings of Dante's Inferno, each new Circle of Dread hosts new mechanics and dynamics unknown to most that warp the subjective experience, twisting the shadows a subject sees in ways that cannot be related to the outside.
+    - to the subject, these mechanics may become apparent to various degrees and only after assessing their experience of forming beliefs and memories.

 ### &oplus; Faith and Despair